 Google, the owner of DeepMind Artificial Intelligence lab in London, has agreed to provide funds to the National Health Service (NHS) for research work.

 According to sources, after signing an agreement last year in July 2016, Google funded Moorfields Eye Hospital NHS Foundation Trust with the amount of 110,000£.

 To be accurate, Moorfields is applying DeepMind’s algorithms to 1 million anonymous OCT (Optical Coherence Tomography) scans.
-The objective is to identify whether the algorithms can determine the early signs of age-related macular degeneration and sight loss that occurs as a result of diabetes.
+The objective is to identify whether the algorithms can determine the early signs of age-related macular degeneration and sight loss resulting from diabetes.

-He also stated that “Essentially, what it’s doing is learning that a particular cluster of pixels are correlated with a particular outcome or action or object that we’re looking for.”
+He also stated, “Essentially, what it’s doing is learning that a particular cluster of pixels are correlated with a particular outcome, action or object that we’re looking for.”